Barden0/AWS-Cloud-Practitioner/README.md

 # AWS-Cloud-Practitioner
-A repo containing pdfs of every module in cloud practitioner essentials
+A repo containing pdfs of every module in the AWS cloud practitioner essentials course

 ## Author